ajmal017/HalalStocksFilter/README.md

 ***verbose***: Controls the amount of screen messages, and effectively ranges from 0 to 2 (anything greater than 2 is the same as 2).

+***User_Agent***: Use this variable if user has a specific value for a website Request header, otherwise leave blank and a default value will be used when scraping.

 -------------